Find additional data and APIs for New York City on NYC Open Data, the City's central data store.

 The New York City Cycling Map is an annual free publication of DOT.
 Over 375,000 are distributed annually at bicycle shops, libraries, and schools.
 DOT also distributes geodata of NYC bike routes.
-Get the NYC Cycling Map Download NYC Bike Routes (shp) NYC Bike Routes Metadata (pdf)
+NYC Cycling Map on DOT website (pdf) Bicycle Route Layer on Open Data Portal (shapefile)

 NYC Bike Share operates Citi Bike program and generates data regarding the program, including trip records, a real time feed of station status and monthly reports.
 The Citi Bike program data is exclusively generated by the operator NYC Bike Share, a limited liability corporation solely owned by Motivate.
 The City of New York does not generate, produce or endorse the Citi Bike program data, and disclaims any liability for the contents contained therein.
 Visit the Citi Bike system data page Citi Bike stations status feed (json) Get Citi Bike monthly reports